codacy/docs/docs/getting-started/getting-started-with-codacy.md

 ![Repository dashboard](../repositories/images/repository-dashboard.png)

-## 4. Tweak your repositories
+## 4. Tweak your repository settings {: id="tweak-settings"}

- [Check the static analysis results](../repositories/issues-view.md) on the Issues page to explore the initial analysis results, and tweak the Codacy configurations for your repositories:
+ [Check the static analysis results](../repositories/issues-view.md) on the Issues page to explore the initial analysis results.

+ The first analysis is based on Codacy **default configurations**, so you should tweak and adapt the following configurations to match your preferences and specific scenario:

 -   [Ignore files](../repositories-configure/ignoring-files.md) that you want to exclude from the Codacy analysis
 -   [Configure the code patterns](../repositories-configure/code-patterns.md) that Codacy uses to analyze your repository